dotchain/dot/codegen.md

 interfaces.
 In addition, the corresponding **Stream** implementations are produced as well.

-TODO MVC app, the following code generates the required Value types and Stream implementations.
+For the TODO MVC app, the following code generates the required Value types and Stream implementations.

 ```go global